Short-term health plans in Florida

-- Plans can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.
+- Short-term plans in Florida can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.

-- At least seven insurers offer short-term plans in Florida.
+- At least seven insurers offer short-term health insurance in Florida.

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration is now allowing for much longer short-term plans unless a state imposes its own restrictions.

-Florida does not have state-specific regulations for short-term health insurance plans, so the state defaults to the federal regulations.
+There are no state-specific limits on the allowable duration of short-term health insurance in Florida, so the state defaults to the federal regulations.
 Florida does not consider short-term health plans to be individual health insurance, which is the same as the federal approach.
 (This is why short-term plans are exempt from ACA regulation.)

 Because Florida does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.